RamXX/cfjump/README.md

 # cfjump
 Jumpbox Docker image with all required tools to operate and install Cloud Foundry.
 It works with different workflows, but focuses primarily on [Enaml](http://enaml.pezapp.io/).

-It has been tested only on an Ubuntu Server 16.04 (Xenial) 64-bit Docker VM.
+It has been tested only on an Ubuntu Server 16.04 (Xenial) 64-bit Docker host VM.
 Your mileage on other systems may vary.

 v0.4 includes: